Best Movie Wigs in Hollywood History

 Truth is, many more actors wear wigs in their films than would meet the eye.
 It goes unnoticed due to the excellent skills of Hollywood filmmakers.

 Many of these movie wigs have become icons now, and are the key piece to a great costume.
-Dress up with something from our wig selection in Portland – we’ll have you looking like the stars!
+Dress up with something from our wig selection in the McMinnville and Salem, OR areas – we’ll have you looking like the stars!